 - The candidate or proctor can also reach out to the certification team at (800) 848-2792 (Option 2 Education & Credentialing).

 - Calls will be answered Monday through Friday, 8:00 a.m.–4:30 pm Central time.

 What happens when the exam is finished?

-- You will receive a notification after you submit your answers indicating the initial results from the examination.
+- The candidate will receive a notification after they submit their answers indicating the initial results from the examination.

-- APWA will send a formal notification of your exam results within 14 business days of the end of the testing period.
+- APWA will send a formal notification of the exam results within 14 business days of the end of the testing period.

-- If you passed, congratulations!
-You will be provided information on how to share your accomplishments and the requirements to maintain your certification.
+- If the candidate passed, congratulations!
+They will be provided information on how to share their accomplishments and the requirements to maintain their certification.

-- If you did not pass, you will be sent your exam results including a coaching report indicating how you performed in each domain.
+- If they did not pass, they will be sent their exam results including a coaching report indicating how they performed in each domain.
 Accompanying this will also be suggested areas to focus additional preparation.

-- You are allowed to retake the examination if you are still within your eligibility period.
+- The candidate allowed to retake the examination if they are still within their eligibility period.
 A new exam application and fee are required.